strvcom/react-nights-2019/README.md

 - TypeScript
 - Move from create-react-app to Next.js
   - This is a huge refactor.
   - It refers to proper project setup.
-Aka you should know upfront what you are building, otherwise, you can choose wrong and then spend extra time with unneeded refactor.
+Meaning you should know what you are building from the very beginning; otherwise, you can choose incorrectly and then spend extra time with an **unneeded refactor**.
   - Convert your codebase into SSR using STRV branch as reference
   - Remove `react-scripts`
   - Add `next` and related libraries (`@zeit/next-css`, `@zeit/next-typescript`, `express`, `isomorphic-fetch`, `next-redux-wrapper`, `@types/next`)
   - Adjusts scripts section of your `package.json` to work with next instead of `react-scripts`, check the one defined in the project for reference.
-  - Replace `useApi` hook usage on products and products details with `getInitialProps`, you could either set the data in redux or show it right away as the hook did.
+  - Replace `useApi` hook usage on Products List and Products Details with `getInitialProps`, you could either set the data in redux or show it right away as the hook did.
-  - If you are feeling like a ninja, implement the loading status in case you decide to go with the redux approach.
+  - If you’re feeling like a ninja, implement the loading status in case you decide to go with the redux approach.

 > [Pull Request](https://github.com/strvcom/react-nights-2019/pull/19)